osohq/oso/docs/content/python/new-roles/getting-started.md

 First, we'll cover some of the basics of integrating Oso into your application.

-The `Oso` class is the entrypoint to using Oso in our application.
-We usually will have a global instance that is created during application initialization, and shared across requests.
+The `sqlalchemy_oso.SQLAlchemyOso` class is the entrypoint to using Oso in our SQLAlchemy application.
+We usually will have a global instance that is created during application initialization and shared across requests.
 In a Flask application, you may attach this instance to the global flask object, or the current application if it needs to be accessed outside of the application initialization process.

 {{< literalInclude
     path="examples/gitclub-sqlalchemy-flask-react/backend/app/__init__.py"
     from="docs: begin-init-oso"
-    to="Register authorization data"
+    to="# Enable roles features."
     gitHub="https://github.com/osohq/gitclub-sqlalchemy-flask-react"
     linenos=true
 >}}

 ### Registering authorization data types

 Oso policies are written over the data in our application that we'd like to authorize.
 The policy can directly reference the same types we use in our application.
-First, we must register our classes with Oso using `Oso.register_class`.

 Since we are using Oso with SQLAlchemy, we need to make Oso aware of our SQLAlchemy models.
-Later, we'll write authorization rules to control access to our models.

-The `sqlalchemy_oso.register_models` function helps us register SQLAlchemy ORM models with Oso.
+Typically, we would make Oso aware of our application classes by registering them via `Oso.register_class`, but the `sqlalchemy-oso` library provides a handy shortcut.

+By providing our SQLAlchemy base model to the `sqlalchemy_oso.SQLAlchemyOso` constructor, all of our SQLAlchemy models that inherit from `Base` will be automatically registered with Oso.

+### Enabling built-in roles

+In order to enable built-in roles features, we need to pass our app's user class as well as a SQLAlchemy sessionmaker to the `sqlalchemy_oso.SQLAlchemyOso.enable_roles` method:

 {{< literalInclude
     path="examples/gitclub-sqlalchemy-flask-react/backend/app/__init__.py"
     from="docs: begin-init-oso"
-    to="OsoRoles"
+    to="# Load authorization policy."
     gitHub="https://github.com/osohq/gitclub-sqlalchemy-flask-react"
     linenos=true
     hlOpts="hl_lines=6"
 >}}

-This registers all models that inherit from `Base` with Oso for use in our policy.

 ### Loading our policy